-AD VALOREM TAX *- You Have 2 Days to Start YOUR TAX Appeal
+AD VALOREM TAX *- You Have Just Less than A WEEK to Start Your Tax Appeal